Diablo (series): Development

 The origin of the first Diablo came from David Brevik while at Condor Games around 1994.
 Brevik was heavily inspired by the roguelike genre with turn-based combat, but with simplified role-playing game elements and a more expansive loot system.
-The name Diablo was based on Mount Diablo, which was where Brevik lived when he conceived the game idea.
+The name Diablo is taken from Mount Diablo, which Brevik lived near when he conceived the game idea.
 Condor was working alongside Blizzard Entertainment at the time on a separate title.
 Blizzard offered to help develop Brevik's idea as it shared concepts with their recent Warcraft: Orcs & Humans, but they strongly urged that Condor convert the game from turn-based to real-time combat, include multiplayer using Blizzard's Battle.net platform, and remove permadeath.
 Over the course of development, Blizzard acquired Condor Games, with Condor, located in San Mateo, California, becoming Blizzard North while Blizzard's main offices in Irvine, California became Blizzard South.
 Diablo was released in January 1997.

 Diablo was a top selling game in 1997 with over a million copies sold that year, leading Blizzard to announce its sequel, Diablo II.
 The sequel, while retaining much of the same gameplay as the original title, used very little of the original code, and had no formal design approach.
 Released in June 2000, Diablo II sold over 2 million copies within a month and a half of release, and reached four million a year later.

 Work on Diablo III started in 2001 at Blizzard North, but around 2003, several key figures from Blizzard North, include Brevik and the studio's founders, Max and Erich Schaefer, left the company over a dispute with Vivendi Games, the parent of Blizzard Entertainment.
 While the remaining staff of Blizzard North continued to work on their version of Diablo III, Blizzard closed down the studio in August 2005 and scrapped most of the work on the existing Diablo III title and restarted its development within its own teams.
 Even after restarting development, Diablo III had a protracted development, but eventually was released in May 2012.
 Its initial launch was met with some criticism for changes from the prior Diablo formula, as well as requiring players to be connected to the Internet to play, but over ongoing patches and updates, Blizzard has been said to have improved the game from this initial take.